Wednesday Morning, 3 A.M.: Artwork

 The album's cover photo was shot at the Fifth Avenue / 53rd Street subway station in New York City.
-In several concerts, Art Garfunkel related that during the photo session, several hundred pictures were taken that were unusable due to the "old familiar suggestion" on the wall in the background, which inspired Paul Simon to write the song "A Poem on the Underground Wall" for the duo's later Parsley, Sage, Rosemary and Thyme album.
+In several concerts, Art Garfunkel related that during the photo session, several hundred pictures were taken that were unusable due to the "old familiar suggestion" on the wall in the background (a euphemism for the words "Fuck You"), which inspired Paul Simon to write the song "A Poem on the Underground Wall" for the duo's later Parsley, Sage, Rosemary and Thyme album.

 Reception

 The album was initially unsuccessful, having been released in the shadow of the British Invasion.
-This resulted in Paul Simon moving to England and Art Garfunkel continuing his studies at Columbia University in New York City, However it reached No. 24 on the UK Album Charts.
+This resulted in Paul Simon moving to England and Art Garfunkel continuing his studies at Columbia University in New York City.
+It ultimately reached No. 24 on the UK Album Charts, albeit in 1968, long after the duo had re-formed and gone on to greater success.
 Following the success of "The Sound of Silence," the album peaked at No. 30 on the Billboard album chart in 1966.